How to stop a dog attacking cattle.

 QUESTION: My dog works cattle quite well, but dives in and grips their legs for no apparent reason.
-How can I calm him down and stop him gripping cattle when they’re moving OK?
+How can I calm him down and stop him attacking and gripping cattle when they’re moving OK?

-Praise as well as correction
+Praise the dog, as well as correcting it

 It’s all about CALM – and it begins with the handler.

 Avoid sounding excited or angry – an excited handler excites the dog.
 A dog attacking cattle for no apparent reason is nervous.
 You need to relax him, so don’t overdo the correction.
 Try to be calm at all times – or at least give the dog the impression that you’re calm, even when you’re not.
 (I didn’t say it was easy)!